 5. Make sure your alarm is soothing and calm

 There are a range of alarm apps available for this kind of setting, many at no extra cost.
 Lots of alarms have a gradient setting which allows you to set an alarm that builds up gradually, getting louder and louder until you turn it off.
 This means you get woken up gradually, rather than being bolted awake.
 If you’re already worried about the cost of living, you’re not going to want to start your day in a bad mood caused by an annoying alarm.
-A gradual alarm will help you rise out of bed and face the cold with bravery.
+A gradual alarm will help you rise out of bed and bravely face the cold.

 6. Don’t try to justify staying in bed

-We get it - there’s nothing better than wrapping yourself up in your duvet and giving yourself an extra five minutes, especially when it’s freezing the other side of the blankets and especially when you don’t want to put the heating on.
+We get it - there’s nothing better than wrapping yourself up in your duvet and giving yourself an extra five minutes, especially when it’s freezing on the other side of the blankets and especially when you don’t want to put the heating on.
 It’s good to know that mental willpower is free - and can get you up and out of bed quicker than you’d think.

 We have a tendency to believe those 2-3 extra minutes in bed will benefit us hugely.
 Despite this, they often do more damage than they do good.
 In fact, in some cases, they can actually make us sleepier when we do end up getting out of bed.